The Press at CC

 STUDENT, STAFF, & FACULTY INVOLVEMENT AT THE PRESS

-We organize various programs that are open to students, staff, and faculty, including letterpress and bookbinding workshops, an annual Open House, exhibitions, and workshops and lectures with visiting artists.
+• We organize various programs that are open to students, staff, and faculty, including an annual Open House, exhibitions, and workshops and lectures with visiting artists.

-We work with students, staff, and faculty on a limited number of projects that have a service or activist component.
+• We are excited to work with students, staff, and faculty on a limited number of projects that have a clear service/justice component.
 Projects will need to be funded from the sponsoring department, club, or individual.
-The Press can provide training and oversight for two projects per academic year.
+The Press can provide training and oversight for two such projects per academic year.

 PUBLICATIONS BY THE PRESS